huiyu8794/LDCNet/Readme.md

 ## Citation

-If you use the LDC, please cite the paper:
+If you use the LDC, please cite the paper, thank you:

 ```
 @article{huang2022learnable,